sswietoniowski/learning-html-css-javascript/projects/html_and_css/tailwindcss/docs/ide_setup.md

 ```

 - _[Color Highlight](https://marketplace.visualstudio.com/items?itemName=naumovs.color-highlight)_,
-- ~~[Auto Rename Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)~~ - was nice, but now you can achieve the same with VSCode, so instead you should edit your `settings.json` like so:
+- _[Auto Rename Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)_ - was nice (and to some extent still is), but now you can achieve similar effect with VSCode, so instead you might edit your `settings.json` like so (personally I'm preferring how this extension handles tags renaming - and that is the reason why I'm still using it):

 ```json
 {